Barry Town United F.C.: Hall of Fame

 The club's Hall of Fame was established by the Barry Town Supporters Committee in the 2011–12 season to celebrate the achievements of past players, managers and other influential figures.
 Further additions are set to be made each year.

+Women's football

+Barry Town United Women play in the Adran Premier League, the highest tier of league competition in Welsh women's football.
+They are also based at Jenner Park Stadium.